By Janus Boye

 With the arrival of Greg Dunlap's recent book on 'Designing Content Authoring Experiences', we are seeing a renewed interest in actually improving the experience for those authors, editors, marketers and others working with content.

 As you know, the World Wide Web is based on a markup language called HTML, but perhaps you didn't know that in the early days of the Web, browsers were actually not read-only.
 If you had permissions, you could edit directly in the browser.
-That got lost and many years later, you have to log into a CMS, navigate to the content item, make your changes, click publish and wait.
+That feature was lost along the way and many years later, you have to log into a CMS, navigate to the content item, make your changes, click publish and wait.

 In a recent members' call, we were joined by Web pioneer Steven Pemberton, who talked about the very early days of web content authoring.
 Steven was one of the first handful of people on the European Internet in 1988; he has been involved with the web since its beginning, organising two workshops at the first web conference in 1994, and has been chair of several working groups at W3C